DevTushit17/A-V-S-C/README.md

 2. Area.py    ->  This contains all the **formulae** for **area** of 2-D shapes. (ex. : square, rectangle etc).
 3. Volume.py  ->  This contains **formulae** for both **volume** and **surface area** of 3-D shapes. (ex. : cube, cuboid etc).
 4. Functions.py -> This is basically a bridge between main file and the formula files because the values are sent to this file and then it uses the folumlea to give the result.
+5. title_bar.py -> This is a class which is used to change the default title bar of PyQt apps.
+The default title bar is very stiff and uncustomizable.
+Therefore, I had to make my own titlebar.
-5. Icon.ico -> This is the icon for the program.
+6. Icon.ico -> This is the icon for the program.
+7. close.png -> This is the icon for the close button in the new title bar.
+8. minimise.png -> This is the icon for minimise button in the new title bar.

 <h2>Converting to executable</h2>